codefellows-seattle-javascript-401d10/lab-27-slugram/LAB-28.md

 > Use these docs a a refrence to make your requests to the slugram api

 ### POST `/api/gallery`
-* this route to create a gallery
+* use this route to create a gallery
 * headers required
  * `Authorization` :  `Bearer <token>`
  * `Accept` :  `application/json`